Karthik-png-pixel/E-Commerce-Revenue-and-Consumer-Analysis-SQL-Project/README.md

-## As the e-commerce company grew and the website started gaining more popularity, the subsequent years yielded higher monthly activity on its website, reaching consistently in the hundreds at its peak.
+## As the e-commerce website started gaining more popularity, the subsequent years yielded higher monthly activity on its website, reaching consistently in the hundreds at its peak.
 This marked a significant and notable uptick in overall engagement from its early days in 2019 when user activity was largely in the single digits.